apache/phoenix-site/site/source/src/site/markdown/server.md

 ## Installation

-The query server and its JDBC client are part of the standard Phoenix distribution.
+In the 4.x and 5.0 releases the query server and its JDBC client are part of the standard Phoenix distribution.
 They require no additional dependencies.

+After the 5.0 release, the query server has been unbundled into the phoenix-queryserver repository, and its version number has been reset to 1.0.
+At the time of writing there is no released version of the standalone query server.

 ## Usage